Chemical Physics Robin M. Hochstrasser Young Investigator Award

-To honor Robin Hochstrasser and support young scientists we have initiated the Robin Hochstrasser Young Investigator Award for Chemical Physics.
+To honor Robin Hochstrasser and to recognize outstanding contributions in Chemical Physics by young investigators, we have initiated the Robin Hochstrasser Young Investigator Award.

-The winner will each receive EUR 2,500 a certificate and complimentary one-year subscription to Chemical Physics Journal.
+The winner will each receive EUR 2,500, a certificate, and a complimentary one-year online subscription to Chemical Physics Journal.

 Professor Robin Hochstrasser was Editor for Chemical Physics for almost 4 decades.
 In that function, he had an immeasurably positive impact on the journal.
-Professor Hochstrasser was a pioneer in the application of lasers in chemical and biomedical research and during his long scientific career trained numerous students, many of which became distinguished scientists themselves (one of them was Ahmed Zewail).
+Professor Hochstrasser was a pioneer in the application of lasers in chemical and biomedical research and during his long scientific career trained numerous students, many of which became distinguished scientists themselves.

-The nominee should have published in Chemical Physics, be younger than 40 years of age, and not have a permanent professorship.
+Nominees should have published in Chemical Physics, received their PhD less than 10 years ago, and not have a permanent professorship.
 Self-nominations will not be considered.